kedro-org/kedro/docs/source/data/kedro_dataset_factories.md

 To manage your dataset factories, two new commands have been added to the Kedro CLI: `kedro catalog rank` (0.18.12) and `kedro catalog resolve` (0.18.13).

-#### Using `kedro catalog rank`
+#### How to use `kedro catalog rank`

 This command outputs a list of all dataset factories in the catalog, ranked in the order by which pipeline datasets are matched against them.
-This ordering is determined by considering the following criteria:
+The ordering is determined by the following criteria:

 1. The number of non-placeholder characters in the pattern
 2. The number of placeholders in the pattern